popgenmethods/pyrho/README.md

 sudo apt-get install libssl-dev
 ```

-You will also need to have cython installed.
-If you do not yet have it
+You will also need to have cython and pytables.
+If you do not yet have them
 installed, run

 ```
-pip install cython
+pip install cython pytables
 ```

 You should be able to then just clone and install pyrho by running